-There’s a lot of publicity given to incontinence in women during their lifespan but a large percentage of men suffer with urinary control issues too.
+There’s a lot of publicity given to incontinence in women during their lifespan but a large percentage of men suffer from urinary control issues too.
 Men’s health issues related to the pelvic floor are not always related to prostate surgery however, it is commonly required for men who undergo radical prostatectomy procedures for prostate cancer treatment.
 Ideally, these exercises are started prior to your surgery.

-Lower urinary tract symptoms (or LUTS) are divided into two sets of problems – storage problems and voiding problems and include:-
+Lower urinary tract symptoms (or LUTS) are divided into two sets of problems – storage problems and voiding problems and include:

 a) Frequency (going more that 6-8 x per day)

 b) Urgency (a severe eye-watering desire to wee)

 c) Terminal dribble (dribble towards the end of the wee)

 d) After dribble (small dribble as you walk away from toilet)

 e) Straining (pushing to empty) and

 f) Incontinence (loss of urine)